Boghdady9/102-Category-Flower-Dataset/readme.md

 - Resize

 ## 5. Model
-The model is a convformer.
-The model is trained for 20 epochs with a batch size of 32.
-The model is trained using the Adam optimizer with a learning rate of 0.0001.
+The pre-trained model is convformer_s18.
+The model is fine tuned for 20 epochs with a batch size of 32.
+The the Adam optimizer is used with a learning rate of 0.0001.

 ## 6. Results
 The model achieves an accuracy of 87% on the test set.